Submissions

 Methods

-• Treatment of data and analysis of information: a) descriptive analysis (indicating how data were presented in tables or figures), b) inferential analysis through statistical tests (description of the statistical tests that allowed the verification of the results).
+- Treatment of data and analysis of information: a) descriptive analysis of data from tables or figures, b) inferential analysis (quantitative studies), description of statistical tests that allowed the verification of results.

 Results